Things nobody will tell you about React.js

 I am always open to new challenges and new technologies especially if they can improve my work flow and let me grow as developer.
 I care about the code I write for living because:

 Being not an expert about how to setup a whole project with the framework (and being also skeptical about letting doing my job to a cli tool like create-react-app) I tried to understand how others scaffold their code from famous starter kits linked on the framework wiki but after digging into a couple of them I quickly understood that it was probably better doing it by myself because 61 npm modules for a basic starter kit and 104 for a more complete one were a bit too much for me.

 Indeed I started by studying the way I wanted to manage my application data layer and I figured out immediately that the two biggest options were mobx and redux.

 The Mobx Attempt

-Mobx looked weird at the beginning because in the whole documentation they use ES2017 decorators, wich are still in an early draft release, so not yet stable, and this means I had extra babel dependencies to install (…the whole babel setup to compile jsx templates was not enough yet…) in order to transpile them.
+Mobx looked weird at the beginning because in the whole documentation they use ES2017 decorators, wich are still in an early draft release, so not yet stable, and this means I had extra babel dependencies to install (…as the whole babel setup to compile jsx templates was not enough yet…) in order to transpile them.
 Yes, I know I could have used mobx without decorators, but wrapping any component and any method in a mobx function didn’t seem to be a valid and maintainable solution to me.

-In the end I understood that mobx tries to emulate wrongly what Vuex does in a much better and smarter way for Vue.js so I uninstalled the useless node dependencies bloat and moved forward
+In the end I understood that mobx tries to emulate wrongly what Vuex does in a much better and cleverer way for Vue.js so I uninstalled the useless node dependencies bloat and moved forward